amethyst/amethyst/book/src/appendices/b_migration_notes/rendy_migration.md

       )?;
   ```

-- Render passes can be integrated into amethyst by using the newly introduced `RenderPlugin` trait, for example:
+- Render passes can be integrated into Amethyst by using the newly introduced `RenderPlugin` trait, for example:

   ```rust ,ignore
   pub struct RenderCustom {